 The village chief was a bit of a diva.
 (His glasses are bananas).
 He kindly agreed to meet me on a recent trip to Southern Sudan and posed in front of his home for me.
 Loving the chalk wall art.

+Conversation Pieces is a very good blog.
 And when I saw the author's home in Company mag, it inspired me to set up this.
 Check out Zoe's description of toiling over this rainbow rug.
 And how she made it by stitching together two little bits of fabric she picked up for a bargain at Paper Chase.
 (Reminds me of lots of spilled jelly beans).

 Very excited!
 Just stumbled across Modernity.
 It's a Swedish furniture supplier with pieces that look a bit contorted and Dali-esque.
 Other that are like a trippy Alice in Wonderland set.